survivejs/react-book/manuscript/06_react_and_flux.md

 };
 ```

-As you can see it is a component that performs the behavior we are after and renders the component we pass to it.
+As you can see it is a component that triggers the decorator and renders the component we pass to it.
 We have more code than earlier but we have factored it better.
 If you want to persist some other component, it is simple now.

-We can implement a behavior for connecting a component with a Store as well.
+We can implement a decorator for connecting a component with a Store as well.
 Here's an example:

-**app/behaviors/connect.js**
+**app/decorators/connect.js**

 ```javascript
 'use strict';